Limehouse Studios: Inception

 At a cost of about £3.6m, and under the design of Sir Terry Farrell, the warehouse was transformed into The Limehouse Studios; a complex containing two studios of 3000 sqft and 6000 sqft with associated production offices and post-production facilities.
 The two studios were contained in suspended concrete boxes mounted on independent giant springs to reduce external vibration, and fitted out.

 As one of the then few independent facilities in London, Limehouse was founded by a group of executives from the former ITV franchise holder Southern Television after the company had lost its ITV franchise in 1980 to Television South (TVS).
 The new studios quickly became the venue of choice for many of the independent production companies making programmes for the new Channel 4.
 This was also helped by the popular hospitality boat moored alongside in the dock.
 Among the many programmes made at the studios at that time were Who Dares Wins (1983–88); Treasure Hunt (1982–89), including a celebrity episode in 1985 where the studio itself was the final "treasure" location; Janet Street-Porter's youth television series Network 7 (1987–88), broadcast live from the unconverted parts of the warehouse building; and Whose Line Is It Anyway?
 (1988).
 The studios were also the home for the first nine series of Spitting Image from 1984 to 1989, which was made by the then Birmingham based Central Independent Television company (now part of ITV Central) for ITV.
+In 1985, American rock and roll legend Carl Perkins recorded a TV special at the studios, with special guests including George Harrison, Ringo Starr and Eric Clapton.